a group of palm trees on a sunny day

 See more information about the project on the transparency portal.

-Project Summary:
+Project Summary

 The cultural heritage of Cyprus emanates from diverse and rich cultures and civilizations which have populated the island throughout history.
 It constitutes the common heritage of all Cypriots and of humanity regardless of its origin.
 Since 2010 the United Nations Development Programme and the European Commission have been assisting the bi-communal Technical Committee on Cultural Heritage (TCCH) to preserve the island’s cultural heritage.

-This is the eight phase of the “Support to cultural heritage monuments of great importance for Cyprus” programme, which aims to extend the support to the efforts of the TCCH thus contribute to the ongoing peace and confidence building process by bringing communities closer to their shared heritage through conservation and emergency safeguarding projects.
+This is the eight phase of the “Support to cultural heritage monuments of great importance for Cyprus” project, which aims to extend the support to the efforts of the TCCH thus contribute to the ongoing peace and confidence building process by bringing communities closer to their shared heritage through conservation and emergency safeguarding projects.

 “The Cultural Heritage Technical Committee believes that it is the primary responsibility of Greek Cypriots and Turkish Cypriots to protect the endangered cultural heritage of the island, and that it is important for these monuments to be preserved, not only because they are important symbols for both Turkish Cypriots and Greek Cypriots, as well as for humanity, but also because they have an intrinsic value of their own.”
 (Press statement of the Technical Committee on Cultural Heritage, 06 May 2009).